-By signing up, you know you are making a commitment to your own teaching practice and the development of your peers.
+By signing up, you know you are making a weekly, sustained commitment to your own teaching practice and the development of your peers.

-We appreciate you taking the time to learn more about Faculty Guild.
+We are glad you’ve taken the time to learn more about Faculty Guild.

-The information you provide in this form will be shared with our point of contact at your institution.
+The information you provide in this form will be shared with our points of contact at Every Learner Everywhere.
 From time to time, we may also send you invitations to webinars and other events to learn more about Faculty Guild.

 Frequently Asked Questions

-Do I need to be teaching a course while I’m participating in the fellowship?
+Do I need to be teaching a course while I’m participating in Faculty Guild?

 Yes.
-Because the reflective practice is based on work you are currently doing in the classroom or online activity, you need to be teaching while participating in the program.
+Because the reflective practice is based on work you are currently doing in the classroom or with adaptive courseware, you need to be teaching while you are participating in the program.